mvac7/fR3eL_VDP_TMS9918A_MSXBIOS_Lib/README.md

 Library with functions to work with the TMS9918A/28A/29A video processor.

-It uses the functions from the MSX BIOS, so it is designed to create applications in ROM or MSXBASIC environments.

 Since the current version you can display moving figures (Sprites), using the PUTSPRITE function (similar to MSX-BASIC), but you also have the [VDP_SPRITES_MSXBIOS](https://github.com/mvac7/SDCC_VDP_SPRITES_MSXROM_Lib) library that improves the management of Sprite parameters.

 You also have the [VDP_PRINT](https://github.com/mvac7/SDCC_VDP_PRINT_Lib) library with functions for display text strings in the graphic modes of the TMS9918A (G1 and G2).